Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 It can be a private viewing (just you) or an open viewing (many other people).
 Viewings with more than 40 people are usually a waste of time.[^20]

+When you visit apartments, your travel costs are [tax-deductible](/glossary/steuerlich%20Absetzbar).
+You can deduct 0.30€ per kilometre.

 ### Apartment visit checklist

 - [ ] **Appliances**